Katherine Ryan

-Katherine Louisa Ryan (born 30 June 1983) is a Canadian comedian, writer, presenter, actress and singer based in the United Kingdom.

-She has appeared on many British panel shows, including as a regular team captain on 8 Out of 10 Cats and Never Mind the Buzzcocks, A League of Their Own, Mock the Week, Would I Lie to You?, QI, Just a Minute, Safeword, and Have I Got News for You.
-In 2015, she replaced Steve Jones as the presenter of Hair on BBC Two.
-As an actress, Ryan has appeared on numerous television series in the UK, including the sitcoms Campus, Episodes, and her Netflix show The Duchess.
+Katherine Louisa Ryan (born June 1983) is a Canadian comedian, writer, presenter, actress and singer.
+She has appeared on British TV and radio panel shows, including 8 Out of 10 Cats, Never Mind the Buzzcocks, A League of Their Own, Mock the Week, Would I Lie to You?, QI, Just a Minute, Safeword, and Have I Got News for You.
+In 2015 she replaced Steve Jones as the presenter of Hair on BBC Two.
+As an actress, Ryan has appeared on several television sitcoms in the UK, including Campus, Episodes, and her Netflix show The Duchess.

 As a stand-up comedian, Ryan has appeared on the BBC's Live at the Apollo, both as a featured act and as a lead act.
 She has had two live stand-up specials released on Netflix: Katherine Ryan: In Trouble (2017) and Katherine Ryan: Glitter Room (2019).

 Early life

 Ryan's father, Finbar, is a draughtsman and owner of an engineering company who originally emigrated from Ireland to Canada.
-Her mother Julie McCarthy is British/Canadian and owns an IT consulting company.
+Her mother, Julie McCarthy, owns an IT consulting company.
 Ryan and her two younger sisters were born and raised in Sarnia, Ontario.

 Ryan's parents separated when she was a teenager.
-When she was 18, she decided to leave home and chose to study city planning at Toronto Metropolitan University (formerly Ryerson University) in Toronto.
+When she was 18, she chose to study city planning at Ryerson University (now Toronto Metropolitan University) in Toronto.
 While attending university, she worked at restaurant chain Hooters, and she then began training other waitresses.
-In her spare time she undertook open mic nights as an alternative form of personal entertainment, and by graduation, she had developed a basic comedic routine.
+In her spare time she performed at open mic nights for her own entertainment, and by graduation she had developed a basic comedy routine.
 She was one of the many dancers in MuchMusic's Electric Circus program.